MECLabTUDA/FrOoDo/docs/DATASET_ADAPTER.md

 A SampleDataset is a FrOoDo specific dataset which returns an object of the class Sample.
 A Sample consist out of three objects:

 - The image: Image tensor.
 All augmentations will be applied on the image
-- The label_dict: Default dictionary that contains information abut the labesls e.g. the segmentation masl, the ood mask or the class label
+- The label_dict: Default dictionary that contains information abut the labels e.g. the segmentation mask, the ood mask or the class label
 - The metadata: The metadata object is like a default dict and saves relevant information about an image e.g. OOD status, ignore index, OOD reason